Lured by rising SUV sales, automakers flood market with models

 According to data from automotive consultancy LMC Automotive, by the year 2023 there will be 90 mainstream SUV and crossover models on the U.S. market, as well as 90 luxury models, compared with the 2017 levels of 65 mainstream SUV and crossover models and 53 luxury models.

-Premium automakers like BMW AG (BMWG.DE) and Mercedes Benz and Volkswagen AG’s (VOWG_p.DE) Audi brand are expanding their U.S. sport utility vehicle plants.
+Premium automakers like BMW AG and Mercedes Benz and Volkswagen AG’s (VOWG_p.DE) Audi brand are expanding their U.S. sport utility vehicle plants.

 U.S. sales of mainstream and luxury SUVs and crossovers alike have more than doubled since 2010 and rose 5 percent and 7 percent, respectively, last year - even though overall industry sales declined 2 percent in 2017.